huin/travdata/README.rst

 You can download an executable version of the application for your platform at
 `github.com/huin/travdata/releases <https://github.com/huin/travdata/releases>`__.
-Currently executables are only generated for Linux and Windows (as I do not have a MacOS device suitable for testing on).
+Currently executables are only generated for Linux and Windows, and seem to work on the author’s machines.
+A MacOS binary is also released, but it has not been tested.

 Once downloaded, extract the ``.zip`` file to a suitable location.
 You can most easily use the command line interface from the directory that